-However, there are six key ways that suppliers can make sure they get the most out of their retail partners:
+However, there are six key ways that suppliers can make sure they get the most out of their retail partners.

-- Returns.
 Make sure that you get an agreement on returns.
-Most retailers return any products that they cannot sell or that have been returned by the customers.
-This is difficult to protect yourself from, but if you are using a wholesaler then they may be able to handle the returns for a small margin increase.
+Most retailers return any products that they cannot sell or that have been returned by customers.
+This is difficult to protect yourself from, but if you are using a wholesaler they may be able to handle the returns for a small margin increase.
 This also means that they do everything in their power to reduce the number of returns.
 Argos has been known to send back 30% of some product lines.

-When you check the material make sure that it has your three top Unique Selling Propositions (USPs) and that they haven't just included some nonsense tech specs (which they tend to do).
+When you check the material, make sure that it includes your top Unique Selling Propositions (USPs) and that they haven't just used some nonsense tech specs (which they tend to do).
 As someone once said, "retail is detail".

 See what you can do to help store staff to understand and sell the product.
 You may be able to arrange some training or supply guidance.

 You may also be able to run a competition or offer incentives for staff to increase sales of your product.
 Some retailers organise spifs (sales incentives to individual store staff members), but this tends to be expensive and bureaucratic, so running your own scheme may be preferable.

 Staff discounts can work when it comes to getting staff to use and love your product, so that they become effective advocates.
 But be aware that some retailers will ask for a price where they still make their full margin.